nearform/slack-knowledgebase-chatgpt-responder/packages/slack-bot/README.md

 ...you should now be able to interact with you Slack bot locally.

 ## Deployment

+**Create a GCP trigger which fires when the embedding.csv is updated (one time operation)**

+Trigger a notification to the `embeddings-update-topic` topic each time a file is uploaded:

+`gcloud storage buckets notifications create gs://slack-kb-chatgpt-responder-processed --topic=embeddings-update-topic --event-types=OBJECT_FINALIZE`

+Create the subscription for the topic:

+`gcloud pubsub subscriptions create embeddings-subscription --topic=embeddings-update-topic`

+**Deploy command**

 ```
 gcloud functions deploy slackBot --runtime python39 --trigger-http --entry-point slack_bot --allow-unauthenticated --verbosity="debug" --env-vars-file .env.yaml --memory 512MB --region="europe-west1"